mario21ic/play-with-docker.github.io/_posts/2017-02-22-nodejs-live-debugging.markdown

 - (x) False

 {:.quiz}
-True or false: Debugging a Java app running in a container requires a special plugin for the IDE
+True or false: Debugging a NodeJS app running in a container requires a special plugin for the IDE
 - ( ) True
 - (x) False